 Please read the following instructions before starting your application and let us know if you have any questions.

 Summer Program Partners: Joyce Ivy works with a set of college summer program partners.
-Scholarships may be used at at certain summer academic programs at Barnard, Brown, Cornell, Emory, Harvard, Johns Hopkins, MIT, Smith, Stanford, Yale, and Washington University in St. Louis.
+Scholarships may be used at at certain summer academic programs at Barnard, Brown, Cornell, Emory, Harvard, Johns Hopkins, MIT, Smith, Yale, and Washington University in St. Louis.
 Please see our supported Summer Programs section for more information on these programs.
 Missouri students may not use their scholarship to remain in-state at Washington University in St. Louis.

 All components of your application must be received before we begin review.